Free PERT Test Practice: 2023 Prep Guide by iPREP

 How PERT Affects College Placement

-While different schools have somewhat different classroom opportunities for their students, and some may view scores somewhat differently, test takers can expect the following classroom opportunities based on their scores.
+Different schools have somewhat different classroom opportunities for their students, and some may view scores somewhat differently.
+The following two examples underline the developmental classes you may be required to take, based on your score.

 |50-83||Developmental Reading and Writing I|